 Here’s where clove oil can come into play.

 You can use clove oil for any pain in your mouth.
 It also has antibacterial properties so it’s great in mouth rinse or to use with anything that could get infected or is already infected due to bacteria.

 It’s commonly used for toothaches among adults, but when it comes to kids most people use it with teething babies to help numb the gum.
-Most kids don’t have too many dental issues like adults may have, but it’s a great oil to keep on hand when your little ones start getting their teeth.
+You can read my hesitations on using clove oil for teething babies here, but when it comes to using this oil for older kids, the best way would be to add a drop or two to homemade toothpaste or kid friendly mouthwash.
+Most kids don’t have too many dental issues like adults may have, but it’s a great oil to keep on hand for keeping mouths healthy for the whole family.

-On a side note… if you’re not comfortable making your own teething oil for your baby, check out your local health food store.
-The almost always carry a natural product for teething babies with clove oil in it.
+If you’re looking for a natural teething aid for a younger child, a chamomile tincture or a baltic amber necklace are good options.
+You can also check out your local health food store for natural products for teething babies.
 Here’s a great one by Herbs for Kids called Gum-omile.
 You can get it on Amazon if you’re like me and like to shop online!
 I love Amazon!